blackwhitehere/acme-portal-sdk/docs/docs/user/airflow.md

 # Airflow Support

-The acme-portal-sdk now includes built-in support for Apache Airflow as a source of flow definitions and as a backend for fetching existing deployments.
+The acme-portal-sdk includes built-in support for using Apache Airflow as a source of flow definitions and as a backend for fetching existing deployments.

+NOTE: Since deployment of Airflow DAGs varies based on exact Airflow setup `AirflowFlowDeployer` and `AirflowDeploymentPromote` implementations are shown for interface demonstration pruposes and you should provide an implementation specific for your airflow deployment.

 ## Installation